500 lumens, rechargeable power, storm-ready build

 • 90-day return policy — one consistent process across every brand, including multi-brand orders

-• No counterfeit risk — every item at Backcountry is vetted and fully warranted
+• No counterfeit risk — unlike open marketplaces, every item at Backcountry is vetted and fully warranted

-Which features matter most in the Black Diamond Icon 700 Headlamp for mountaineering or alpine travel?
+Which features matter most in the Black Diamond Storm 500-R Headlamp for mountaineering or alpine travel?

-Is the Black Diamond Icon 700 Headlamp bright enough for pre-dawn approaches and rocky descents?
+Is the Black Diamond Storm 500-R Headlamp bright enough for pre-dawn starts and late descents?

-Why is PowerTap technology useful on the Black Diamond Icon 700 Headlamp in alpine conditions?
+What makes PowerTap useful on the Black Diamond Storm 500-R Headlamp in the mountains?